playday3008/AC.Rogue-Lang-Patch/README.md

-# AC Rogue Language Patcher
+# AC Rogue Patch

 ## Description / Theory

 ### tl;dr

-Patch for the AC: Rogue to force change the language of the game.
+Patch for the AC: Rogue to force change the language of the game, and remove black bars on non 16:9 resolutions.

 ### Theory